-Maintaining a fleet is costly, and with fuel prices fluctuating constantly, keeping costs down while still performing at your peak can be difficult.
-We’ve scoured the web to find the top tips for you to reduce costs – without major initial investments or sacrificing productivity!
+Maintaining a fleet is costly, and with fuel prices fluctuating constantly, trying to reduce fleet costs while still performing at your peak can be difficult.
+We’ve scoured the web to find the top tips for you to reduce fuel costs – without major initial investments or sacrificing productivity!

 INCREASE FUEL EFFICIENCY

 By increasing your fuel efficiency, you can save on one of your fleet’s biggest sources of cost.